Alfresco/alfresco-ng2-components/demo-shell-ng2/README.md

 │   └── js/
 ```

-those folder above wil be copied in the root of your project and you can refer to them for example as
+the public folder above wil be copied in the root of your project and you can refer to them for example as

  * './images/custom_image.png'
  * './js/custom_script.js'
  * './css/custom_style.css'

-for more complex scenario you need to modify the webpack file in the config folder.